Louisiana Voices Educator's Guide

 Consider potential final products and adjust work plan and budget

-Begin documentation, using appropriate permission and survey forms
+Begin documentation, using appropriate release and survey forms

 Obtain permission from school administrators to conduct interviews and, if applicable, to leave campus for interviews

-Process documentation through transcription, tape and photo logs, checking notes, developing photos
+Process documentation through transcription, audio and photo logs, checking notes, developing photos

 Return for more interviews, permission releases, and fieldwork if necessary